Understanding My Electric Bill

 Transmission Service Rate – The charge for delivery of electricity over the high-voltage power lines from the generation company to Eversource.
 This charge includes a demand and/or energy charge.

-Supplier Rate - The generate rate charged per kilowatt hour by the supplier.
+Supplier Rate - The generation rate charged per kilowatt hour by the supplier.

 Term - Describes how many bill cycles the supplier rate will apply.